dongzgh/dongzgh.github.io/journal.md

 * Bought Tansley Wood Timid Toddler swim lessons for Ethan

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Entrepreneurship at Udemy
+	* Continued the learning of Entrepreneurship at Udemy
-	* Continued learning of Biomedical Imaging at edX
+	* Continued the learning of Biomedical Imaging at edX

 ## 2019-08-27

 * Played with Ethan in bathtub

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Entrepreneurship at Udemy
+	* Continued the learning of Entrepreneurship at Udemy

 * [HEXAGONMI](#hexagonmi)
 	* Revised Double Attach spec on Microsoft Team